fidelianawar-zz/Algorithms-Memory-Manager/README.md

 Project Write Up is --> [here](https://github.com/smu-cs-3353/project_docs/blob/master/proj01.md) <--

-Memory Manager built using Singleton Design pattern and three design strategy patterns to allocate memory with: BestFit, FirstFit, and WorstFit.
-Overloaded new/new[] and delete/delete[] operators.
+Memory Managerin C++ that compares the performance/efficiency of three different allocation strategies/algorithms: BestFit, FirstFit, and WorstFit.
+Implemented using Singleton Design pattern and overloaded new/new[] and delete/delete[] operators.